-- A. The candidate is a qualified, registered voter and resident of the municipality and of the ward if the office sought is elected from a ward, - B. The candidate meets all other qualifications to hold the office he/she is seeking or presents absolute proof he/she will, subject to no contingencies, meet all qualifications on or before the date of the election at which he/she could be elected to office, and

-C. The candidate has not been convicted of a felony in a Mississippi state court, or on or after December 8, 1992, has not been convicted of a felony in a federal court, or of a crime in the court of another state which is a felony under the laws of this state, excluding a conviction of manslaughter or any violation of the Internal Revenue Code or other tax law violations, unless such offense also involved misuse or abuse of his/her office or money coming into his/her hands by virtue of his/her office.
+- C. The candidate meets all other qualifications to hold the office he/she is seeking or presents absolute proof he/she will, subject to no contingencies, meet all qualifications on or before the date of the election at which he/she could be elected to office, and - D. The candidate has not been convicted of a felony in a Mississippi state court, or on or after December 8, 1992, has not been convicted of a felony in a federal court, or of a crime in the court of another state which is a felony under the laws of this state, excluding a conviction of manslaughter or any violation of the Internal Revenue Code or other tax law violations, unless such offense also involved misuse or abuse of his/her office or money coming into his/her hands by virtue of his/her office.
 (Miss.
 Code Ann. § 23-15-309(4))